eugenemrg/phase-1-wk2-code-challenge/README.md

 ![demo5](/demo/demo05.gif)

-Reset the votes back to 0 using the reset button for a all animals on the list
+Reset all the votes back to 0 using the reset button for a all animals on the list

 ![demo6](/demo/demo06.gif)